usertomlin/EnglishTextCompressor/README.md

 ![alt text](example.png)

-To test with the runnable jar, use command 'java -jar EnTextCompressor-1.1-standalone.jar -c path/to/original-txt path/to/compressed-file(optional)' to compress a text file.
-Use 'java -jar EnTextCompressor-1.1-standalone.jar -uc path/to/compressed-file path/to/original-txt(optional)' to uncompress.
+To test with the runnable jar, use command 'java -jar EnTextCompressor-1.1-standalone.jar -c path/to/original-txt path/to/compressed-file(optional)' to compress a text file, and 'java -jar EnTextCompressor-1.1-standalone.jar -uc path/to/compressed-file path/to/original-txt(optional)' to uncompress it.